Step-by-Step Guide to Crate Training Puppies

 When it’s time for your puppy to sleep, it’s natural for them to seek comfort.
 Providing soothing methods in the crate can help encourage sleep and alleviate any anxiety or distress your puppy may experience.
 Consider placing a soft, warm blanket or a snuggle toy with a heartbeat simulation inside the crate to mimic the feeling of being close to their littermates.

-See also Effective Techniques for Dog Crate Training
+See also Effective Tips for Crate Training to Manage Separation Anxiety

 A crate cover or darkened room can also help create a cozy and den-like environment, further promoting a restful sleep for your puppy.
 Be mindful of the temperature in the room to ensure your puppy is neither too hot nor too cold.